mosip/mosip-infra/deployment/v3/monitoring/README.md

 ## Prometheus
 * Assuming you are using Rancher for cluster management, enable Prometheus via Rancher Apps.
-* All MOSIP modules have been configured let Prometheus scrape metrics.
+* All MOSIP modules have been configured to let Prometheus scrape metrics.